TobiasWooldridge/GithubArt/README.md

 # Github Art

-This very simply script runs in a daily cron-job and makes commits to git and pushes them to github to draw artwork on my activity graph, looking like the following:
+This script runs in a daily cron-job, pushes dummy commits to github to draw artwork on my activity graph, looking like the following:

      MMMMM  MMM   MMMM   M  MMMM  MMMM